Trump supporters protest at Arizona voting center while ballots are tallied

 Supporters of President Trump took to an Arizona elections center Wednesday night to demand that workers keep counting votes, according to multiple reports.

-Several hundred demonstrators gathered at the Maricopa County Recorder's Office, located outside of Phoenix, Ariz.
+Several hundred demonstrators gathered at the Maricopa County Recorder's Office, located outside Phoenix.

 “Count those votes!” they were heard yelling, according to The Arizona Republic.